-Figure 19 presents a sample macro instruction, TEST, and summarizes all the coding information that is available for it.
+Figure 25 presents a sample macro instruction, TEST, and summarizes all the coding information that is available for it.
 The table is divided into three columns.

-Figure 19.
+Figure 25.
 Sample Macro Instruction

 - The first column, (A), contains those parameters that are required for that macro instruction.
 If a single line appears in that column, (Al), the parameter on that line is required and must be coded.
-If two or more lines appear together, (A2), the parameter appearing on one and only one of the lines must be coded. - The second column, B), contains those parameters that are optional for that macro instruction.
-If a single line appears in that column, B1), the parameter on that line is optional.
-If two or more lines appear together, B2), the parameter appearing on one and only one of the lines may be coded if desired. - The third column, (C), provides additional information for coding the macro instruction.
+If two or more lines appear together, (A2), the parameter appearing on one and only one of the lines must be coded. - The second column, (B), contains those parameters that are optional for that macro instruction.
+If a single line appears in that column, (B1), the parameter on that line is optional.
+If two or more lines appear together, (B2), although the entire parameter is optional, if you elect to make an entry, one and only one of the lines may be coded. - The third column, (C), provides additional information for coding the macro instruction.
 When substitution of a variable is required, the following classifications should be understood: